IN GENERAL

 BMO Capital is also concerned about KeyCorp, Regions, Fifth Third and SunTrust, cautioning that banks "with large exposure to commercial real estate in the Midwest, the Southeast, and Florida may be the most heavily scrutinized as these loans are currently considered especially weak."
 BMO noted KeyCorp, Regions, Fifth Third and SunTrust "have significant exposure to these areas."

-Intelligent Investing panel discussion, Vincent Farrell Jr., chief investment officer of Soleil Securities and a member of the Forbes Investor Team, forecasted that, depending on how the government administers its "stress test" of the major banks, two to four public financial companies could have to seek extra capital.
+During an Intelligent Investing panel discussion, Vincent Farrell Jr., chief investment officer of Soleil Securities and a member of the Forbes Investor Team, forecasted that, depending on how the government administers its "stress test" of the major banks, two to four public financial companies could have to seek extra capital.
 Under the most generous terms of the test, Citigroup ( C - news - people ) and Fifth Third Bank Bancorp will need to raise capital after the stress test results are revealed, says Farrell.

 19. KeyCorp/ 105/ 2.5